gongahkia/tanabata/README.md

 *Tako*.

 *Ta*, a web app that helps you decide where to eat.
-Built on -

-*Ko*, a bevy of scrapers that extracts public eating spaces in malls, colleges and other locations.
+Built on *Ko*, a bevy of [scrapers](./scrapers) that extracts public eating spaces in malls, colleges and other locations.

 ## How to build it